-This centuries-old noodle soup harks back to the countryside folks of eastern Hungary who lived in and around the town of Debrecen.
-Lebbencs is the name for huge sheets of paper-thin dough they'd roll and then dry in the pantry.
-As needed for their daily cooking, they’d chip off bits from it.
+This centuries-old noodle soup harks back to the countryside folks of eastern Hungary in and around the town of Debrecen.
+Lebbencs refers to huge sheets of paper-thin dough they'd roll and then dry in the pantry.
+As needed for the daily cooking, they’d chip off bits from it.
 The foundation of this simple but rewarding soup is rendered szalonna in which the lebbencs is lightly roasted.
 If you don’t have extra space in your pantry and can’t buy dried lebbencs in your local supermarket, don’t despair: cracking sheets of lasagne pasta works just as well.

 1 ½ tablespoons Hungarian sweet paprika

-1 Hungarian wax pepper or yellow bell pepper, cored, seeded, and cut into very small pieces (or puréed into smooth paste using an immersion blender)
+1 Hungarian wax pepper or yellow bell pepper, cored, seeded, and cut into very small pieces (or even better when puréed into smooth paste using an immersion blender)

 1 bunch fresh parsley, chopped

 Step 1: Preheat the oven to 190 degrees Celsius (375 Fahrenheit).
 Scatter the bits of pasta on a baking sheet and place in the oven to roast.
 They’re ready when golden brown, about 15 minutes.